Oscars

 © Christopher Polk/Getty ImagesJennifer Lawrence accepts the award for Actress in a Leading Role onstage during the Oscars in 2013.

-The Oscars are meant to honor the best in film: an annual celebration of artistry, glamour and perfectly rehearsed moments.
+The Oscars are meant to honor the best in cinema: an annual celebration of artistry, glamour and perfectly rehearsed moments.
 Yet beneath the couture and applause lies a tapestry of scenes that feel almost dreamlike in their unpredictability, as if the ceremony itself occasionally rebels against its own prestige.

 Across nearly a century of broadcasts, the Oscars have yielded episodes that are equal parts bizarre and human: an impulsive slap that broke the veneer of scripted celebration, presenters caught off guard by misplaced props or forgotten lines and fashion statements so wild they became instant cultural landmarks.